safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 ```

 ### Reorgs handling

 Every block is marked as `not confirmed` during indexing unless it has some depth (configured via the `ETH_REORG_BLOCKS` environment variable).
 Unconfirmed blocks are checked periodically to see if the blockchain `blockHash` for that number changed before it reaches the desired number of confirmations.
 If that's the case, all blocks from that block and related transactions are deleted, and indexing is restarted to the last confirmed block.

 **Note:** No offchain signatures, transactions, or messages are lost in this process.
 Only onchain data is removed.

-## Offchain Transaction Signatures
+## Offchain transaction signatures

 Safe Transaction Service can collect offchain transaction signatures, allowing the owners to share their signatures to reach the required threshold before executing a transaction and spending less gas than onchain approvals.

 The following endpoints let us propose a transaction and collect every confirmation (offchain signatures):

-- `POST /v1/safes/{address}/multisig-transactions/`: Create a new transaction.
-At least one signature is required.
+- `POST /v1/safes/{address}/multisig-transactions/`: Creates a new transaction.
+Requires at least one signature.
-- `POST /v1/multisig-transactions/{safe_tx_hash}/confirmations/`: Add a new confirmation.
-The `safe_tx_hash` is needed.
+- `POST /v1/multisig-transactions/{safe_tx_hash}/confirmations/`: Adds a new confirmation.
+Needs `safe_tx_hash`.
-- `GET /v1/multisig-transactions/{safe_tx_hash}/`: Return all the multisig transaction information.
+- `GET /v1/multisig-transactions/{safe_tx_hash}/`: Returns all the multisig transaction information.
-- `GET /v1/multisig-transactions/{safe_tx_hash}/confirmations/`: Return the list of all confirmations to a multisig transaction.
+- `GET /v1/multisig-transactions/{safe_tx_hash}/confirmations/`: Returns the list of all confirmations to a multisig transaction.

 The following sequence diagram shows a use case for a Safe shared by Alice and Bob where at least one confirmation for each one is required:

 ``` mermaid
 sequenceDiagram
     participant A as Alice